 If a heart attack happens and you're alone, what should you do and what shouldn't you do?
 Clin Assoc Prof Chin Chee Tang, Senior Consultant, Department of Cardiology at National Heart Centre Singapore (NHCS), answers.

 If you were to suffer a heart attack while in the company of people, calling out for help is probably the first instinctive thing you’d do.
-But what if a heart attack happened when you’re alone, would you likely survive it?
-The answer may surprise you.
+But what if a heart attack happens when you’re alone, can you survive it?
+Here's what to do.

 Department of Cardiology,